Akshaygupta0409/GO-MONGODB-CRUD-API/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables in your .env file

 `MONGODB_URI`